 CABLE CAR RIDE

-It is similar to the one in Bikaner, but quite smaller than that.
+It is similar to the one in Bikaner but quite smaller than that.
 The view from the temple is beautiful.

 We started towards Mount Abu, after having breakfast in Udaipur.
 The breakfast was awesome.
-We had poori, potato masala, bread sandwich, upma, orange juice and coffee.
+We had poori, potato masala, bread sandwich, upma, orange juice, and coffee.
 It took almost two and half hours to reach there.

 ADHAR DEVI TEMPLE

 The temple is present inside the cave.
 After climbing 365 stairs, (yes! you heard me right!!) we reach there.
-Adhar devi temple is the temple of Goddess Durga.
+Adhar Devi temple is the temple of Goddess Durga.

-Adhar Devi temple have many pilgrims while “Navarathri” festival.
+Adhar Devi temple has many pilgrims while “Navarathri” festival.
 The view from the temple is stunning.
 We enjoyed it.
 I recommend you to wear proper clothing and footwear, or else it will be difficult to climb.

-One of the finest Jain temple built in 11th century is Dilwara temple.
+One of the finest Jain temple built in the 11th century is Dilwara temple.
 The temple is about 2kms from Mt Abu.
 Cameras prohibited inside the temple.
 Dilwara temple built using marbles.
 The architecture is stunning and admirable.
-One of the best place to visit in lifetime.
+One of the best place to visit in a lifetime.

 GURU SIKHAR PEAK

 The highest peak of Aravalli mountain range is Guru Sikhar Peak, which is 5650ft.
 It is very famous for Sunset point.
-We reach the sunset point either by horse ridding, walking or in trolley pushed by the “trolley men”.
+We reach the sunset point either by horse riding, walking or in trolley pushed by the “trolley men”.
 We reached there by walking and watched the beautiful sunset.